Learn about key changes adopted in the BC Codes 2018.

 BC Building Code 2018 Changes

 The BC Building Code 2018 combines the requirements of the National Building Code 2015 with B.C.’s existing requirements to achieve a higher level of building accessibility.
 New requirements help improve accessibility in small retail shops, and common areas of condominium and apartment buildings, as well as allow greater flexibility in design choices.
-More information on this update can be found in technical bulletin B18-05.
+More information on this update can be found in technical bulletin B18-05 (PDF).

 Area Calculation and Exposing Building Face